theobald-software/theobald-software.github.io/content/_en/erpconnect-services/business-integration-apps/customer-fact-sheet.md

 **Conducting a customer enquiry**

-To conduct a customer inquiry, you enter the desired customer number in the search screen and start the inquiry by clicking ENTER or the magnifier symbol.
+To conduct a customer inquiry, you enter the wanted customer number in the search screen and start the inquiry by clicking ENTER or the magnifier symbol.

 ![ECS-BIA-CustomerFactsheet2](/img/content/ECS-BIA-CustomerFactsheet2.png){:class="img-responsive"}